Azure-connected deployment planning decisions for Azure Stack integrated systems

-After you've decided how you will integrate Azure Stack into your hybrid cloud environment, you can finalize your Azure Stack deployment decisions.
+After you've decided how you'll integrate Azure Stack into your hybrid cloud environment, you can finalize your Azure Stack deployment decisions.

 Choose an identity store